 May 11 talkback with Vishu Lingappa

-Bio: Vishu Lingappa is a UCSF emeritus professor of physiology and medicine, long-time advocate for single-payer health care, and currently founding CEO of a local biotechnology company.
+Bio: Vishu Lingappa is a UCSF emeritus professor of physiology and medicine, a long-time advocate for single-payer health care, and currently founding CEO of a local biotechnology company.

 Talkback Topic: Converting Viruses to Trufflehounds

 Tickets: $25 – $35 sliding scale | $55 & $100 Reserved Seating

 April 27 – May 18 | San Francisco Studio Theater